 The oldest written mention of the church appeared in 1285, although, according to a later, unreliable tradition, it was to be consecrated in 1258 by Bishop Thomas II.
 This first church had to be destroyed in a large fire of the town from 1300, because no early Gothic elements have survived from the second half of the 13th century.
 Probably, a Moravian workshop took part in its construction at the beginning of the fourteenth century, working at that time also on the construction of the parish church in Racibórz.

 According to the convent’s rule, the friary was erected within the town walls, near the market square.
-The church was located in the southern part of the monastery, so that it was in the north-eastern corner of the main town square.
+The church was located in the southern part of the friary, so that it was in the north-eastern corner of the main town square.
 Its originally high shape, topped with a high gable roof, was probably one of the dominant features of the medieval buildings of the Racibórz.
+The Dominican claustrum was adjacent to the church from the north.
+With gardens it occupied an area up to the town walls.

 Kutzner M., Racibórz, Warszawa 1965.